IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

    *  This is likely to be a userid schema for your username into the Db2Woc instance of the form DASH999999
 *  Select the target table name - in this case we want to load sample data into:
    *  an EVENTS table for the LIfe event Prediction analytics
-   *  an FCH1 table if you are setting up remote data for the Customer Churn or Customer Segmentation analytics
+   *  an FCH1 table if you are setting up remote data for the Customer Segmentation analytics
    *  The column definitions for that table will be displayed
 * Click the **Next** button to bring up the transforms definition panel
    *  This panel provides opportunities to correct any issues with csv formats in importing fields into the taget EVENTS table